Chiide/PortfolioProjects/README.md

 # PortfolioProjects
+This repo holds all the queries I used in creaating my portfolio projects.
-Using SQL to do some data exploration, then use it later for data visualization.
+Using SQL to do some data exploration & cleaning, then use it later for data visualization.